vrapolinario/MinikubeWindowsContainers/README.md

 - Windows 11 or 10 host with Hyper-V installed
 - An External Switch must be configured
 - MiniKube for Windows must be installed
+- An Evaluation install media (ISO file) for Windows Server 2022

 ### Creating and configuring a new MiniKube cluster